The category of a partitioned fan: The classifying space and picture group

-However, $\boldsymbol{x}$ is a direct summand of one of the sides.
-Since the sum of its entries is minimal in the set and $\boldsymbol{x}$ cannot be expressed as a product of two other terms and thus it must be a direct summand of the other, hence both, sides.
-It follows that
+Therefore $x^{\boldsymbol{m}}$ arises with positive coefficient on one of the sides.
+Since the sum of the entries of $\boldsymbol{m}$ is minimal (and importantly all normal vectors have non-negative entries) $x^{\boldsymbol{m}}$ cannot be written as the product of other terms (since ${\boldsymbol{m}}$ cannot be written as a sum of $\boldn_{H_i}$).
+Hence it must appear on both sides of the equality.
+It follows that $\bx$ separates both $R_1$ and $R_2$ from $R_1 \land R_2$, hence